Dynamic-Mobile-Security/mdast-cli/README.md

 mdast_cli --distribution_system file --file_path "/files/demo/apk/demo.apk" --url "https://saas.mobile.appsec.world" --profile_id 1 --testcase_id 4 --company_id 1 - architecture_id 1 --token "eyJ0eXA4OiJKA1QiLbJhcGciO5JIU4I1NiJ1.eyJzdaJqZWNcX2lkIj53LCJle5AiOjf1OTM5OTU3MjB1.hrI6c4VN_U2mo5VjHvRoENPv2"
 ```

-As a result, an automated analysis of the `demo.apk` application with a profile with` id` 1 will be launched and a test case with `id` 4 will be launched.
+As a result, automated analysis of the `demo.apk` application with a profile with` id` 1 will be launched and a test case with `id` 4 will be launched.

 #### Start without waiting for the scan to complete

 ```
 mdast_cli --distribution_system file --file_path "/files/demo/apk/demo.apk" --url "https://saas.mobile.appsec.world" --profile_id 1 --testcase_id 4 --company_id 1 - architecture_id 1 --token "eyJ0eXA4OiJKA1QiLbJhcGciO5JIU4I1NiJ1.eyJzdaJqZWNcX2lkIj53LCJle5AiOjf1OTM5OTU3MjB1.hrI6c4VN_U2mo5VjHvRoENPv2"
 ```
-As a result, an automated analysis of the `demo.apk` application with a profile with` id` 1 will be launched and a test case with `id` 4 will be launched and the script will finish immediately after starting the scan and will not wait for the end and generate a report.
+As a result, automated analysis of the `demo.apk` application with a profile with` id` 1 will be launched and a test case with `id` 4 will be launched and the script will finish immediately after starting the scan and will not wait for the end and generate a report.

 #### Generating a Summary report in JSON format

 ```
 mdast_cli --distribution_system file --file_path "/files/demo/apk/demo.apk" --url "https://saas.mobile.appsec.world" --profile_id 1 --testcase_id 4 --company_id 1 - architecture_id 1 --token "eyJ0eXA4OiJKA1QiLbJhcGciO5JIU4I1NiJ1.eyJzdaJqZWNcX2lkIj53LCJle5AiOjf1OTM5OTU3MjB1.hfI6c4VN_U2mo5VfCvRoENPvLvlPvN_U2mo5VfCvRoENhPlv" --summary_report_json_file_name json-scan-report.json
 ```
-As a result, an automated analysis of the `demo.apk` application with a profile with` id` 1 will be launched and a test case with `id` 4 will be launched, and upon completion of scanning, a JSON report with the total number of defects and brief statistics will be saved.
+As a result, automated analysis of the `demo.apk` application with a profile with` id` 1 will be launched and a test case with `id` 4 will be launched, and upon completion of scanning, a JSON report with the total number of defects and brief statistics will be saved.

 ### HockeyApp by bundle_identifier and version
 To run application analysis from a HockeyApp system: